 Can You Take Meloxicam with CYCLOBENZAPRINE HYDROCHLORIDE?

-Understanding the major interaction between Meloxicam (CIPLA MELOXICAM 7.5) and CYCLOBENZAPRINE HYDROCHLORIDE (CYCLOBENZAPRINE HYDROCHLORIDE) for claims professionals, support workers, and care managers.
+A plain-English look at the major interaction between Meloxicam (CIPLA MELOXICAM 7.5) and CYCLOBENZAPRINE HYDROCHLORIDE (CYCLOBENZAPRINE HYDROCHLORIDE) — what it means, why it happens, and what to talk to your doctor or pharmacist about.

 Taking Meloxicam (CIPLA MELOXICAM 7.5) with CYCLOBENZAPRINE HYDROCHLORIDE (CYCLOBENZAPRINE HYDROCHLORIDE) is a major drug interaction that should be avoided.
 Excessive sedation, respiratory depression, falls.
 Additive CNS depression.
 Both classes cause sedation and respiratory depression through complementary pathways.